splunk/public-o11y-docs/data-visualization/charts/chart-builder.rst

 Use archived metrics in charts
 --------------------------------------

-Metrics pipeline management (MPM) in Splunk Observability Cloud lets you route your low-value metrics to archived metrics.
 When you select an archived metric as a signal in your chart, the archived metric can't be plotted.

 To include an archived metric in charts, route them to real-time or create exception rules to make them available.
 For more information, see the :ref:`mpm-rule-routing-exception` section.